 System: A series of things working together in harmony; a complex whole.

 So with these two things now clearly defined, are you able to figure out what a design system, in theory, actually is?

 A design system consists of two things: the library and the documentation.
-Together, they define the brand’s core UX and UI, like visual assets, your logo, fonts, colours.
+Together, they define the brand’s core UX and UI, like visual assets, your logo, typography, colors, grid.
 A design system also includes UI components, their documentation, and the code snippets to facilitate developers using them across existing products.

 It’s the rules, constraints, and principles implemented in both design and code.

 These elements apply to everything - colour, typography, spacing, and layout.
 Interestingly, a design system should also encompass non-visual elements such as tone of voice, vocabulary, grammar, and audio cues.

 All these components are designed separately, but are brought together to create a single source of truth.

 It may be compared to front-end and back-end in design.
 So, on one hand we have all of these reusable components (which are visual), and on the other hand we have the codified counterparts of those elements, and thus they can be used by developers.

 Let’s take a look at all this in action.

 Within your design system are the standards adhered to when designing, for example, a user’s default icon.
 It doesn’t say how it needs to look, (that’s up to the creative mind of your designer), but it indicates the process to be followed in order to create it.

 Simply put, a design system consists of your visual (and non-visual) elements and the processes to which they can be altered.

 It’s worth noting that a good design system also includes naming conventions, file structure, and other ‘formalities’ of working in a digital environment.
 These principles are key regardless of the end product.
 A website design system must account for these elements on desktop and mobile sites, while building for mobile apps requires incorporating those principles into the mobile experience.